Kiran-255666/Pyspark_18-01-24/Using Spark Streaming in Azure Databricks.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
 <p>And once the cluster is running, you can do variety of analysis.
-The Key component is the ".start" method - embedded in the main function, that you can run the spark due to incoming poklikuc.</p>
+The Key component is the ".start" method - embedded in the main function</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->